Donnie/nextcloud-nginx-lets-encrypt/README.md

 6. `Reload privilege tables now?
 [Y/n]` Y << Type Y

 ### Securing PHP
 PHP comes with this weird option turned on. `fix_pathinfo` basically corrects the URL of a file if you provide an incorrect address.
-Which is very unsecure, as someone might be trying to guess things around.
-It's totally unsafe and useless.
+Which is very insecure, as someone might be trying to guess things around.

 #### You can turn `fix_pathinfo` off by doing:
 ```